 In terms of their coordination, Mariam and Johan did not display any coordination.
 Maryam coordinated height of water increased constantly with respect to time, while Johan coordinated amount of water with respect to height of water.
-Both of them were unable to determine correct variables for both independent and dependent variables, hence, not demonstrating any coordination between height of water with respect to amount of water.
+Both of them unable to determine correct variables for both independent and dependent variables, hence, not demonstrating any coordination between height of water with respect to amount of water.
 Mariam and Johan, instead, recognized the water was going to increase until it fulfilled the vase.
-This was similar with no coordination level by Thompson and Carlson (2017), as a result from their study, where students who seemed to acknowledge that water was going up in the bottle, did not make any attempt to coordinate it with amount of water poured into bottle.
+This was similar with no coordination level by Thompson and Carlson (2017), as a result from their study, where student who were seemed to acknowledge that water was going up in the bottle, but did not make any attempt to coordinate it with amount of water poured into bottle.

-As for Chen, he displayed an indirect coordination as he appeared to coordinate the amount of water filling-in indirectly since he also included the variable of time in both his elaboration and graph axis.
-His explanation, apparently, shows the coordination between height of water with amount of water filling-in, hence are able to coordinate the amount of water height that changed successively with respect to the amount of water filled-in.
+As for Chen, he displayed an indirect coordination as he was appeared to coordinate amount of water filling-in indirectly since he also included variable time both in his elaboration and graph axis.
+His explanation, apparently, showing the coordination between height of water with amount of water filling-in, hence able to coordinate amount of water height that changed successively with respect to amount of water filled-in.
 Similarly, Kertil et al. (2019) categorized this kind of coordination as direct and systematic coordination, while Thompson and Carlson (2017) categorized it as a part of chunky and smooth coordination.
-In spite of that, Arya also attempted to coordinate the amount of water height changed with respect to amount of water, but she verbalized the changes in amount of height of water incorrectly for the top part of vase, though she is able to coordinate the variables at the bottom part of the vase.
-Although Arya was able to conceive the relationship between variables, her verbal inconsistency indicated that she was unable to coordinate the amount of water height at different levels of the vase, hence, was unable to observe simultaneous variation in the output variable.
-Based on Thompson and Carlson (2017), she was considered at a level of gross coordination since her covariation was limited to only conceiving water's height increases as amount of water increases.
-These problems in coordination between variables may emerge and are related with the difficulty student had in quantitative reasoning.
+In spite of that, Arya also attempted to coordinate amount of water height changed with respect to amount of water, but she verbalized the changes amount of height of water incorrectly for top part of vase, though she able to coordinate the variables at bottom part of vase.
+Although Arya able to conceive relationship between variables, but her verbal inconsistency indicates that she unable to coordinate amount of water height at different level of vase, hence, unable to observe simultaneous variation in the output variable.
+Based on Thompson and Carlson (2017), she was considered at level of gross coordination since her covariation was limited to conceive water's height increases as amount of water increases.
+These problems in coordination between variables may emerged and related with difficulty student had in quantitative reasoning.
 Quantitative reasoning had been tightly related with covariation as mentioned by other researchers (Johnson, 2012; Mkhatshwa, 2020).
-The reason was due to the emphasis given by Thompson (1993) as he stated that quantitative reasoning was rather a relationship between two or more quantities, than assigning numeric measure to quantity.
-Hence, as students efficiently engage in quantitative reasoning, he/she would be able to coordinate or compare how two quantities make sense of each other, thus, are able to consider how they change simultaneously, leading to smooth and efficient covariational reasoning (Johnson, 2012).
+The reason was due to emphasizing gave by Thompson (1993) as he stated that quantitative reasoning was rather a relationship between two or more quantities, than assigning numeric measure to quantity.
+Hence, as student engaged in quantitative reasoning efficiently, he/she would able to coordinate or compare of how two quantities make sense of each other, thus, able to consider how they change simultaneously, which led to smooth and efficient covariational reasoning (Johnson, 2012).